TIC-13/halide-docker/README.md

 ---

-**Using**
+**Using:**

+- Volume / Shered folder:
   The `container_volume` folder is loaded into the Docker container.
 Therefore, place your code/project in this folder to use it with Docker.

   This folder in the container is mounted to the `/volume` directory.

+- Environment Variables:

+  On this container, the Halide folder is seted on `$HALIDE_ROOT` environment variable.

+  The `$LD_LIBRARY_PATH` environment variable is already set too.